openmindculture/react-dataviz-demo/README.md

 - Jetbrains AI's strength are context actions like finding possible problems.
 - Google (Gemini) AI is not error-free either.
 It is still the most useful AI assistant that I tested.
 - AI Studio did not create code but provided step-by-step instructions using create-vite react-ts.
+- All AI assistants had a hit rate of about 50% helpful advice vs. 50% misleading advice or generated broken code.
+- ReCharts is simple at first sight, but highly inaccessible and unresponsive, even when using its ResponsiveContainer.
+Its default CSS and inline styles, combined with AI-generated boilerplate make this mess of a repository hard to fix.
+- Vite is good.
+React is okay.
+ReCharts isn't.
+AI assistance isn't.
+This archived project contains too many unfixed issues and antipatterns to serve as a best practice.

+## Disclaimer

+The following documentation and notes are unfinished and outdated. **Don't reuse code from this repository unless you know what you're doing!**

 ## Verify locally